vsoch/hpsf-tac/proposals/flux/README.md

 *   None immediate.

 **Requests:**
-*   Access to diverse hardware CI runners (specifically ARM64 and PowerPC).
+*   Access to diverse hardware CI runners (specifically ARM64 and PowerPC as well as varied GPUs).
 *   Cloud credits for large-scale integration testing.